KarynaNech/KarynaNech/README.md

 - Interests: Data Science, Markets, Trading, Music, Sports
 - Favourite cake: Kyiv cake

 I have a Bachelors in Mathematics from Cambridge, focusing on pure and applicable maths.
-I am currently studying on an AI Core Data Science track, while running a custom vintage clothing store as a hobby.
+I am currently studying on an AI Core Data Science track while working in AI evaluation for coding & maths questions.
 I am interested in excelling my skills in Data Analytics and Data Science and working on various projects, so I am open to collaboration.
 I am also involved in some maths Olympiads, such as Ukrainian National Olympiad and coordination at EGMO.

 <!--
 **KarynaNech/KarynaNech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.